-Many of the small businesses I deal with are either a family business or have the aspiration to become family businesses.
+Many of the small businesses I deal with are either a family business or have the aspiration to have family members working on the company together.
 I have worked in a business that was owned and managed by a fifth generation family member and the sixth generation was already working in the business.
 However, taking on the family can be a huge risk for many business owners, so what are the considerations when looking to bring in a family member.

 While the majority of family business owners would like to see their business transferred to the next generation, it is estimated that 70% will not survive into the 2nd generation and 90% will not make it to the 3rd generation.
 (Family Firm Institute).

 As Benjamin Franklin is supposed to have said, “If you fail to plan, you are planning to fail”.
 If you are looking to bring in a family member into the business then get the planning right.
 This should include: getting to know the business, how to deal with family conflicts, business skills, values, legal and ownership issues.
 It is not enough to rely on “family osmosis” that knowledge of the business has somehow seeped in during childhood and hope for the best.
 Those family businesses that I know that have succeeded throughout generations like Black Sheep brewery set up by Paul Theakston a fifth generation brewer where his sons are now running the business day to day and Barrett Steel based in Bradford have ensured that any transition has been characterised by long-term planning.

 2. Get to know the business in detail